Stations of the Cross>

 S. Mary, Rickmansworth, Hertfordshire.
 This set has been painted with a pale blue background and Christ has gilt halos.

-Holy Trinity, Nelson Place, Broadstairs, Kent
+Holy Trinity, Nelson Place, Broadstairs, Kent - still original sepia colour.

 S. Benet & All Saints, Lupton Street, London NW5